ClarifiedSecurity/catapult-docs/docs/clarified-core-collection/nexus.md

 ## Dependencies

-- Dependes on Docker and Docker Compose being installed on the host.
+- Depends on Docker and Docker Compose being installed on the host.
 Docker can be installed using the [clarified.core.docker](https://github.com/ClarifiedSecurity/clarified.core/tree/main/clarified/core/roles/docker) role.

 ## Example